August 3rd 2021

-Wondering whether your health symptoms mean the start of the perimenopause or menopause?
+Wondering whether your health symptoms mean you're in perimenopause or menopause?
 We hear from GP Rosemary Leonard and women who share their symptoms

 Kate, 49: “For the last few months my periods have been really erratic and completely unpredictable.
 One month I had two, then I had a six-week gap before I had a horrendously heavy one.
 And I’ve noticed I’m getting a bit more moody.
 I presume this means I’m perimenopausal, but how long is this going to carry on?
 Is there a test you can do which can show you when my periods are going to stop?”